-Marriage looks wonderfully endearing to the single man or woman who has never married, and perhaps to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is really a challenging work at occasions.
+Marriage seems wonderfully endearing to the single man or woman who has by no means married, and maybe to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a hard function at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is both a excellent and a poor point.
+We carry so significantly of ourselves into our marriages – which is both a good and a bad factor.

-We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot income, not seek out to control us, that they will want to devote time with us.
-We also bring in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.
+We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit too a lot cash, not look for to management us, that they will want to commit time with us.
+We also carry in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 Jealousy, Most people would agree that a certain amount of jealousy can add passion and sizzle to a relationship – after all who wants an indifferent spouse?
 However, too much jealousy (or irrational or “controlling” jealousy) can cause major conflicts in your marriage if it gets to the point that one spouse begins to feel alienated or that one’s partner simply mistrusts the other.